globalizejs/globalize/README.md

 alert(jQuery.culture.name) // 'fr'
 </pre>

-In any case, if no match is found, the invariant culture is selected.
+In any case, if no match is found, the 'en' culture is selected.
 </p>

 <a name="find"></a>